Home » Blog » LVT vs Hardwood: Which is Best For You?

 While hardwood can be more easily repaired and refinished, it may require more upkeep over time.
 LVT, on the other hand, is more resistant to scratches and other types of damage, but may require more costly replacement if a section is damaged.

-See also How to Install Luxury Vinyl Tile (LVT) Flooring Yourself
+See also The Future of Flooring: Luxury Vinyl Tile (LVT)

 Ultimately, it’s up to you to decide which option is best for your home and lifestyle.